sailfish009/goodvibes/HACKING.md

 Note that gettext will look for the message files in the path given to `bindtextdomain(3)`, so make sure that this path contains the message files.
-This is logged when Goodvibes starts.
+(hint: this path is logged when Goodvibes starts).